 Low FODMAP Strawberry Rhubarb Crumble is a classic sweet-tart dessert that’s extra delicious when served warm with a little lactose-free ice cream.

-- 2 cups sliced frozen or fresh rhubarb (approximately ½-inch pieces)
+- 2 cups sliced fresh or frozen rhubarb (approximately ½-inch pieces)

 - ½ cup granulated sugar